Skip to main content

 Select one or more values from a predefined list

-5. Decide whether the Property must be supplied during Space creation (or is optional).
+6. Decide whether the property must be supplied during Space creation or is optional

-To edit or delete a property, open the three-dot menu next to the property and select Edit.
+To edit or delete a Space Property, open the three-dot menu next to the property and select Edit.

-A property can only be deleted if it is not used in any template.
+A Space Property can only be deleted if it is not used in any template.
 This helps prevent broken placeholders or automation rules.

 Use space properties in Spaces and Templates